Monster Manual: Reception

+Scott Taylor of Black Gate listed the Monster Manual as #8 on the list of "Top 10 'Orange Spine' AD&D Hardcovers By Jeff Easley, saying "Classic!
+Red Dragon fighting Pegasi in an air duel?
+What isn't to love about this one?"

+In his 2023 book Monsters, Aliens, and Holes in the Ground, RPG historian Stu Horvath called the amount and professionalism of the interior illustrations groundbreaking, saying "Sutherland is joined primarily by David Trampier, whose clean, precise lines often evoke the feel of medieval woodcuts.
+Together, they create a world where green slime drips from the ceiling and treasure chests can come to (hungry) life.
+RPGs take place in the theater of the mind, but the importance of finally seeing these creatures, often in tableau with unfortunate adventurers meeting their dooms, can't be overstated ...
+Monster Manual set the mold for other to follow [and] all embrace a standard of art and detail created here by Gygax and his collaborators."
+Witwer et al. commented in their overview of the artwork of the game: "Collectively, the Monster Manual images became the canonical representations of these fantastic creatures for an entire generation, a modern bestiary that has served as an authoritative resource for countless subsequent fantasy games."

 Fiend Folio

 Fiend Folio was published by TSR, Inc. Fiend Folio was primarily made up of monsters described in the "Fiend Factory" feature of White Dwarf and from various D&D modules, while some were original creations.
 It introduced several popular monsters to the D&D game including drow, githyanki, githzerai, slaad, and death knights.
 It also featured monsters that were widely ridiculed, such as the flumph, one of the few non-evil creatures presented in the volume.

 Monster Manual II

 Monster Manual II was a 160-page hardcover book published in 1983, also credited solely to Gygax.
-The book was a supplement describing over 250 monsters, most with illustrations.
-Many of the monsters were drawn from scenario modules.
-The book included random encounter tables for dungeon and wilderness settings built from the Monster Manual, Fiend Folio, and Monster Manual II.
+The book was a supplement that detailed more than 250 monsters, most of them featuring illustrations.
+Many monsters in the book were taken from previously published adventure modules.
+The book contained random encounter tables for dungeon and wilderness settings built from the monsters in the Monster Manual, Fiend Folio, and Monster Manual II.
 Some of its contents were taken from various AD&D adventure modules, in particular quite a number from S4: Lost Caverns of Tsojcanth, and a dozen new devils that had been first published in the pages of Dragon magazine.
 Like the Fiend Folio before it, the monsters in Monster Manual II listed the experience point value for each monster within the entry.
 The Monster Manual II along with the First Edition Unearthed Arcana book featured quite a number of monsters, races, and places from Gary Gygax's home Greyhawk campaign world.